Walk-in tub benefits for veterans

 A Veterans Affairs (VA) disability housing allowance is designed for veterans with severe illnesses or injuries in need of remodeling, building or purchasing an adapted home to better cater to their medical needs.
 The grant can be used to make medically necessary improvements (like adding a walk-in tub) and structural alterations to a veteran’s primary residence.

-The amount VA awards for these grants is based on the veteran’s particular disability and current living situation.
-These housing grants are usually reserved for veterans with 100% disabling conditions or other combinations of disabilities.
+VA housing grants are awarded based on your disability severity and living situation.
+These grants are typically reserved for veterans with 100% disability ratings or those with significant disabilities.

 If you have a qualifying condition and want to modify your home for improved disability accommodations, you can apply for one of the following VA housing grants.